The Query Letter

 What makes a great first impression?

-First off, getting the agent’s name right helps.
-J But okay, even if you mess that up, we’re pretty understanding folks.
+Well, getting the agent’s name right helps.
+But okay, even if you mess that up, we’re pretty understanding folks.
 We know that you’re probably querying many people at the same time, and everyone makes mistakes.
 You can overcome that mistake if what follows is spectacular.

 And by spectacular, I mean that you use proper grammar and write in complete sentences.